DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: Background

-The UI is responsible for communicating with users, which shows the contents of the app.
-Specifically, UI consists of the UI widgets on the same activity/fragment.
-And it is worth noting that all widgets depend on activity or fragment for drawing.

-First, the activity is the fundamental component for drawing the UI widgets with which users can interact with~\cite{Google_Activity}.
-And since Android 3.0, fragments can also render the UI widgets.
-However, the fragment is a portion of the activities, which can not exist independently.
-Second, the UI widget is the fundamental accessible view for the users that contains data or functionality.
-All widgets inherit from the \textit{view} class, such as \textit{TexitView} and \textit{LinearLayout}.
-The widget can be dived into two types: native widget and web widget.
-The native widgets are statically recorded in the XML file or dynamically added in code.
-But the web widgets are loaded from a web URL.
+In an Android app, the activity is the fundamental component for drawing the GUI with which users can interact with~\cite{Google_Activity}.
+And since Android 3.0, fragments can also render the GUI.
+A GUI consists of GUI widgets (\eg, button and textView) and layout models (\eg, Linearlayout) that describe how to arrange GUI widgets.
+These widgets and layout models inherit from the \textit{view} class, and are statically recorded in the XML file or added in code.
+What's more, web widgets can launch a local browser to load a web page.